 In order to provide a consistent approach to the evaluation of losses, Ofgem has set out a number of assumptions to be used by DNOs in undertaking analysis of the costs and benefits of losses reduction initiatives (CBA).
 These assumptions are designed to enable Ofgem to easily compare the losses strategies proposed by the various DNOs.
-The key assumptions are presented in Figure 4.
+The key assumptions consistent with Ofgem's RIIO-ED2 guidance and CBA are presented in Figure 4.